-Among Us is one of those Nintendo Switch indie games that needs no introduction.
+Among Us is one of those indie names that needs no introduction.
 The game has been a success for a while, and is well known as one of the most fun games to play with friends.

 For the few of you who don’t know what this is about, Among Us is a multiplayer game that can be played both locally and online, of teamwork and betrayal for 4-15 players.

 In this game, you and our crew members will be working together to complete the tasks provided by the game before you all die.
 However, one or more of the players is an impostor.